Post‑Race, Pre‑Easter: A Melbourne Audiophile’s Hi‑Fi, DAC and Headphones Reset Guide for March Listening

 One listener’s “relaxed and warm” is another listener’s “too dull”; one person’s “exciting and detailed” is someone else’s “borderline harsh”.

-The only reliable way to map this for yourself is to hear multiple DAC, amp and headphone or speaker combinations side by side, with your own playlists, in a controlled room.
+The only reliable way to map this for yourself without a demo is to thoroughly research multiple DAC, amp and headphone or speaker combinations, reading how they handle specific genres.

 March Reset Planner: Locking in Upgrades Before the Easter Rush